GoogleCloudPlatform/DataflowTemplates/v2/pubsub-cdc-to-bigquery/README_PubSub_CDC_to_BigQuery.md

 ### Required parameters

 * **inputSubscription** : Pub/Sub subscription to read the input from, in the format of 'projects/your-project-id/subscriptions/your-subscription-name' (Example: projects/your-project-id/subscriptions/your-subscription-name).
-* **outputDatasetTemplate** : The name for the dataset to contain the replica table.
-Defaults to: {_metadata_dataset}.
 * **outputTableNameTemplate** : The location of the BigQuery table to write the output to.
 If a table does not already exist one will be created automatically.
 Defaults to: _metadata_table.

 ### Optional parameters

 * **autoMapTables** : Determines if new columns and tables should be automatically created in BigQuery.
 Defaults to: true.
 * **schemaFilePath** : This is the file location that contains the table definition to be used when creating the table in BigQuery.
 If left blank the table will get created with generic string typing.
+* **outputDatasetTemplate** : The name for the dataset to contain the replica table.
+Defaults to: {_metadata_dataset}.
 * **outputTableSpec** : BigQuery table location to write the output to.
 The name should be in the format `<project>:<dataset>.<table_name>`.
 The table's schema must match input objects.
 * **outputDeadletterTable** : BigQuery table for failed messages.
 Messages failed to reach the output table for different reasons (e.g., mismatched schema, malformed json) are written to this table.
 If it doesn't exist, it will be created during pipeline execution.
 If not specified, "outputTableSpec_error_records" is used instead.
 (Example: your-project-id:your-dataset.your-table-name).
 * **deadLetterQueueDirectory** : The name of the directory on Cloud Storage you want to write dead letters messages to.
-Defaults to empty.
 * **windowDuration** : The window duration/size in which DLQ data will be written to Cloud Storage.
 Allowed formats are: Ns (for seconds, example: 5s), Nm (for minutes, example: 12m), Nh (for hours, example: 2h).
 (Example: 5m).
 Defaults to: 5s.
 * **threadCount** : The number of parallel threads you want to split your data into.
 Defaults to: 100.
 * **javascriptTextTransformGcsPath** : The Cloud Storage URI of the .js file that defines the JavaScript user-defined function (UDF) to use.
 (Example: gs://my-bucket/my-udfs/my_file.js).
 * **javascriptTextTransformFunctionName** : The name of the JavaScript user-defined function (UDF) to use.
 For example, if your JavaScript function code is `myTransform(inJson) { /*...do stuff...*/ }`, then the function name is `myTransform`.
 For sample JavaScript UDFs, see UDF Examples (https://github.com/GoogleCloudPlatform/DataflowTemplates#udf-examples).
 * **javascriptTextTransformReloadIntervalMinutes** : Specifies how frequently to reload the UDF, in minutes.
 If the value is greater than 0, Dataflow periodically checks the UDF file in Cloud Storage, and reloads the UDF if the file is modified.
 This parameter allows you to update the UDF while the pipeline is running, without needing to restart the job.
-If the value is 0, UDF reloading is disabled.
-The default value is 0.
+If the value is `0`, UDF reloading is disabled.
+The default value is `0`.
 * **pythonTextTransformGcsPath** : The Cloud Storage path pattern for the Python code containing your user-defined functions.
 (Example: gs://your-bucket/your-transforms/*.py).
 * **pythonRuntimeVersion** : The runtime version to use for this Python UDF.
 * **pythonTextTransformFunctionName** : The name of the function to call from your JavaScript file.
 Use only letters, digits, and underscores.
 (Example: transform_udf1).